GSA/digitalgov.gov/content/news/2022/08/2022-08-09-senior-executives-part-2-work-outside-the-traditional-hierarchy-to-set-up-an-initiative-for-success.md

 source: 18f
 date: 2022-08-02 15:31:00 -0500
 kicker: Agile
-title: "Senior executives part 2: Work outside the traditional hierarchy to set up an initiative for success"
+title: "Senior Executives Part 2: Work Outside the Traditional Hierarchy To Set up an Initiative for Success"
-deck: "In order to ultimately succeed at delivering human-centered software, two critical groups need to work closely together: the product team and a champions group.
+deck: "**Senior Executives Part 2: Work Outside the Traditional Hierarchy To Set up an Initiative for Success**&mdash;In order to ultimately succeed at delivering human-centered software, two critical groups need to work closely together: the product team and a champions group.
 This is part two in a series on how senior executives and tech teams can be better allies."
 summary: "In order to ultimately succeed at delivering human-centered software, two critical groups need to work closely together: the product team and a champions group.
 This is part two in a series on how senior executives and tech teams can be better allies."
 # See all topics at https://digital.gov/topics
 topics:
   - agile